-Laurie Manzo is a Clinical Nutrition Specialist in the Division of Adolescent Medicine at MassGeneral Hospital for Children.
-She received her undergraduate degree in Dietetics from the University of Connecticut, completed her dietetic internship at Loyola University Chicago, and attained her Masters’ degree in health promotion with a specialty in eating disorders at Plymouth State University.
-Laurie provides nutrition counseling to children, adolescents, and young adults who are concurrently receiving medical care in Adolescent Medicine, including those being seen at the Eating Disorders Clinical and Research Program.
+Laurie is a clinical nutrition specialist at the Division of Adolescent and Young Adult Medicine at MassGeneral Hospital for Children.
+She received her undergraduate degree in Dietetics from the University of Connecticut, completed her dietetic internship at Loyola University Chicago and earned her Masters of Education in Health Promotion from Plymouth State University.
+Laurie provides nutrition counseling to children, adolescents and young adults who are concurrently receiving medical care in Adolescent Medicine and/or psychiatric care in the Eating Disorders Clinical and Research Program.
 She is known among patients and parents for her warm and nurturing approach.

 Contact Laurie Manzo:email@example.com

 To make an appointment, please call the Adolescent Medicine department: 617-643-1201

 Kathryn Coniglio is the Clinical Research Coordinator for the Eating Disorders Clinical and Research Program.
 Kathryn graduated summa cum laude in May of 2015 from Tufts University with a Bachelor of Arts degree in clinical psychology and a minor in child development.
 Kathryn has prior clinical and research experience as an undergraduate intern at the Multi-Service Eating Disorders Association and at the Eating Disorders Research Program at Beth Israel Deaconess Medical Center.
 Kathryn coordinates patient intake for the clinic, as well as several ongoing research projects.

 PLEASE NOTE: If you are a patient at EDCRP or would like to become a patient, please contact us by telephone at 617-726-8470 to protect patient confidentiality